 Museum of Science & Industry

-Explore the artistic achievements and contributions of African Americans throughout history in a brand new and completely immersive experience – the 2023 Black Creativity Juried Art Exhibition.
+Explore the artistic achievements and contributions of African Americans throughout history in the immersive Black Creativity Juried Art Exhibition.
 Featuring the works of over 50 black artists, the Juried Art Exhibit delves deep into the various paintings, fine art prints, sculpture, ceramics, photography and more that have defined and shaped Africana culture throughout the years.
 Exhibit now open.
 Learn more here.

 DuSable Black History Museum and Education Center